-How to Learn and Cope with Negative Thoughts
+How to Learn to Cope with Negative Thoughts

 Fitting active and regular exercise into your daily schedule may seem difficult, at first your body will resist: aching muscle pain, fatigue, unwillingness to continue.
 If you go for a run for the first time in decades, the body will clearly tell you: “you don't need to do this”.
 This is a natural reaction.
 An evolutionary defense tool against overloads and hazards.